Back to school time already? Every summer seems shorter and shorter.

-The first few days have to be planned to the minute.
+The first few back to school days have to be planned to the minute.
 And then, you need extra resources ready, just in case!
-You need a First Day Packet that is so-o-o-o engaging that your kids will be busy – engrossed.
-They have to be able to complete it independently because you have a gamillion teachery things to take care of – not including your kids!!
+You need a Back to School Packet that is so-o-o-o engaging that your kids will be busy – engrossed.
+They have to be able to complete it independently because you have a gamillion teachery back to school things to take care of – not including your kids!!

-These packets will take care of, “What am I going to have my kids do that’s actually meaningful?!”
+These back to school packets will take care of, “What am I going to have my kids do that’s actually meaningful?!”

 I love them!
-They are filled with no prep printables.
+They are filled with no prep back to school printables.
 There is no-fluff, but they are still fun and truly engaging.